The-Dream

-He was nominated for the first ever Grammy Award for Songwriter of the Year at the 65th Annual Grammy Awards for his work on releases by Beyoncé, Brent Faiyaz and Pusha T.

 Early life

 Terius Nash was born in Rockingham, North Carolina.
-He moved with his mother to Atlanta, Georgia when he was two years old.
-After first learning to play trumpet in elementary school, Nash learned how to play the drums and guitar.
+He moved with his mother to Atlanta, Georgia, when he was two years old.
+After learning to play trumpet in elementary school, Nash learned how to play the drums and guitar.
 His mother died in 1992 when Nash was fifteen years old, an event which would inspire him to write songs.
 He states that the death of his mother gave him a "soft spot" for women, to which he credits his desire to write songs about female empowerment such as Rihanna's "Umbrella".
-He moved in with his grandfather, a concrete mason who instilled a strong work ethic in young Nash.
+He moved in with his grandfather, a concrete mason who instilled a strong work ethic in Nash.
 Of his grandfather, Nash recalls "He came out of a bad time for blacks in the South, but even though we lived in the hood, we had a boat, some cars and a house that was paid for.
 So I've always had a different outlook on life.
 There's nothing I can't do."

 Music career

 2001–2007: Beginnings

-Nash met R&B producer Laney Stewart in 2001 and Stewart helped him get a publishing deal after Nash wrote "Everything" for B2K's album Pandemonium!.
-Under the pen name "The-Dream", Nash began writing lyrics for popular artists.
-He co-wrote Britney Spears' hit "Me Against the Music" from her album In the Zone.
+Nash met R&B producer Laney Stewart in 2001 who helped him get a publishing deal after Nash wrote "Everything" for B2K's third album Pandemonium!.
+Under the pen name The-Dream, Nash began writing lyrics for popular artists.
+He co-wrote Britney Spears' song "Me Against the Music" from her album In the Zone.
 He spent two years working on Nivea's second album Complicated, which he executive produced, and continued to write and produce with Christopher "Tricky" Stewart, Laney's brother, which led to Rihanna's 2007 hit "Umbrella".
 "Umbrella" was nominated for Song of the Year at the 2008 Grammy Awards.